 There are a number or trucked services customers that require more than two deliveries/pick up per week.
-The City's current arrangement with the contractors is based on the following:
+InterGroup is aware of the trucked water delivery and sewage collection contract revisions during 2024.
+However, the City's arrangement with the contractors as of beginning of 2024 is based on the following:

-- The water contractor receives payment based on gallons of water delivered plus a fixed fee (\$50 \$70) for each delivery above two per week. - The sewage contractor is paid a fixed charge of about \$100 per month which covers two pick ups per week.
+- The water contractor receives payment based on gallons of water delivered plus a fixed fee for each delivery above two per week. - The sewage contractor is paid a fixed charge covering two pick ups per week.
 Any additional stops are currently considered a private arrangement between the sewage contractor and the customer.